-Grants

-Grant approvals are recorded as deductions from the Fund balance when approved.
-Cancellations of the undisbursed portion of grants approved are recorded as Grant cancellations, representing additions to Fund balance, in the period in which they occur.
+Grants are recorded as deductions from the Fund balance when approved, by charging the full amount to Grants and recording a corresponding liability in Undisbursed grants.
+Disbursements are recorded as a reduction to undisbursed liability when paid.
+Cancellations of the undisbursed portion of grants are recorded as Grant cancellations, representing additions to the Fund balance, in the period in which they are approved.